use-r/freelancer/README.md

 ## VBA
 ### Automation for Excel, PowerPoint, and Word
-I mainly use VBA to automate the following.
+I use VBA to automate the following.
 - Calculation
 - Data sorting and cleaning
 - Editing the format of shapes and charts